davidclarance/birds/README.md

-# Welcome to my bird-lists
+# David's bird lists

-I love birds and want to keep all my bird lists in one place.
+I like birds and like to keep a list of birds I see at different places.

-Here's the link to the website for this repo: [Put link here]
+Here's the website for my lists: